cltl/python-for-text-analysis/README.md

 **Office Hours**

 Office hours are held most Thursdays, from 17:30.
 This session is indented to help students solve problems or to answer questions.
+The lecturers will also try to answer any emails sent to the course email this session.
-Course email will also be answered during this session.
-It is preferred that you questions in class or come to this session instead of using email.
-This session is also scheduled on rooster but attendance is optional.
+It is preferred that you ask questions in class or come to this session instead of using the email.

+**This session is scheduled on rooster but attendance is completely optional.**
-If no students are present in the session, the session will end early.
-If you want to use this session make sure you
+If no students are present during the session, the session will end early.
+If you want to use this session make sure you let the lecturer know during the Thursday lecture (or by email, if you can't make it to the lecture for some reason).

 ### Course schedule

 <table class="tg">